A Stochastic Method for Solving Time-Fractional Differential Equations: Acknowledgments

 \section{Acknowledgments}

-\begin{sloppy} This work was supported by Funda\c{c}\~{a}o para a Ci\^{e}ncia e a Tecnologia under grant 2022.11506.BD and projects UIDB/50021/2020, 2022.08838.PTDC and PTDC/CCI-INF/6762/2020.
+\begin{sloppy} This work was supported by national funds through FCT, Fundação para a Ciência e a Tecnologia, under projects URA-HPC PTDC/08838/2022 and UIDB/50021/2020 (DOI:10.54499/UIDB/50021/2020) and grant 2022.11506.BD..
 JA was funded by Ministerio de Universidades and specifically the requalification program of the Spanish University System 2021-2023 at the Carlos III University. \end{sloppy}